1099-K forms 🏦

 As a rule of thumb, donations are tax-deductible if the campaign's beneficiary has registered nonprofit (tax-exempt) status with the IRS.
 Givebutter defines the “beneficiary” as the final recipient of any funds raised.
 Tips to Givebutter are not tax-deductible.

 You can read more about 1099-K forms on the IRS website.
-We're unable to give specific tax advice and always recommend consulting a tax professional regarding current tax regulations.
+We cannot give specific tax advice and recommend consulting a tax professional regarding current tax regulations.

 Incorrect entity designations 🔄

-If your 1099-K was issued for an individual, but your organization is a business or nonprofit with an EIN, you will need to request an account type change from our support team.
+If your 1099-K was issued for an individual, but your organization is a business or nonprofit with an EIN, you must request an account type change from our support team.
 After your account type is updated, we can issue an updated 1099.

 Receipts for tax purposes 🧾

-If you are an account admin, please see our resources on this topic:
+For account admins: please see our resources on this topic.